 About the Snoqualmie Falls Project

-Snoqualmie Falls Hydroelectric Project is located on the Snoqualmie River in Snoqualmie, Washington.
-At the start of 2010, the Snoqualmie Falls Project consisted of a diversion dam located 150 feet upstream from Snoqualmie Falls and two powerhouses (Plants 1 and 2) with a total generating capacity of 54 megawatts.
-Snoqualmie Falls Plant 1 was originally built in 1898 and includes the world's first completely underground powerhouse in a cavern 270 feet below Snoqualmie Falls.
+The Snoqualmie Falls Hydroelectric Project is located on the Snoqualmie River in Snoqualmie, Washington.
+The Project consists of a low diversion dam located 150 feet upstream from Snoqualmie Falls and two powerhouses (Plants 1 and 2) with a total generating capacity of 54 megawatts.
+Snoqualmie Falls Plant 1, located in a cavern 270 feet below Snoqualmie Falls, was originally built in 1898 as the world's first completely underground powerhouse.
 Snoqualmie Falls Plant 2, about a quarter-mile downstream from Plant 1, was built in 1910 and expanded in 1957.

 Licensing the Snoqualmie Falls Project

 The Federal Power Commission, now known as the Federal Energy Regulatory Commission (FERC), issued the original license for the Snoqualmie Falls Project as Project No. 2493 on May 13, 1975.
 The license, which was made retroactively effective as of March 1, 1956, expired on December 31, 1993.

 As the end of a licensing period approaches, the FERC requires a thorough re-evaluation of a hydroelectric project before issuing a new license.
 The FERC's relicensing process can require years of extensive planning and collaboration that includes environmental studies, federal and state agency consultation and public involvement.
 The FERC must ensure that all issues and concerns related to a hydroelectric project are identified and discussed.